-Councillors who voted in favour of this motion: Gerrard, Maxwell, Savage, Snow, and Yorke Councillors who voted against this motion: Huntley and Zebian
+Councillors who voted in favour of this motion: Gerrard, Savage, Snow and Yorke Councillors who voted against this motion: Huntley, Maxwell and Zebian

-(5) Names List Committee
+(d) Names List Committee

-At the July 10, 2023 meeting of Council Advisory Committee, CAO Troke reviewed the Municipal Asset Naming and Renaming Policy, which will be supported by a Names List committee.
+CAO Troke reviewed the Municipal Asset Naming and Renaming Policy, which will be supported by a Names List committee.
 Three names were brought to Council to be appointed to this committee.
 Council members interested in sitting on this committee should contact the Deputy Clerk.